Home » The Final Walk Through

 Top Ten Reasons Your Real Estate Offer Won’t be Accepted 2

 At the home inspection, he forgot he wanted to order a termite inspection.
 This took several more days.
 At each inspection date and time, the owner and their dogs left the home.
 His lack of scheduling was an inconvenience to both me and my client.
-After these two rounds of inspections he said he wanted to check the air conditioning ducts for asbestos.
-Round three: He and a contractor head straight for the pool.
+After these two rounds of inspections, he said he wanted to check the air conditioning ducts for asbestos.
+Round three: He and a contractor headed straight for the pool.
 They never went in the attic.
-When questioned the agent said they didn’t have time to do an asbestos inspection.
-Which is simply taking a sample and dropping off to a lab.
-Three different inspection dates and times and they didn’t have time to take a sample?
+When questioned, the agent said they didn’t have time to do an asbestos inspection.
+Which is simply taking a sample and dropping it off to a lab.
+Three different inspection dates and times, and they didn’t have time to take a sample?

-Keep in mind most home sellers have spent countless hours cleaning, sorting and donating prior to getting their home on the market.
+Keep in mind most home sellers have spent countless hours cleaning, sorting, and donating prior to getting their home on the market.
 Then their home is literally taken over by their bossy real estate agent.
-They leave for open houses, in this instance two broker’s caravans and two public open houses.
+They leave for open houses, in this instance, two brokers’ caravans and two public open houses.
 They keep their home in “show condition”.
 There is a lot of paper in a real estate transaction.
 Some more important than others.
 This agent was very slow to return disclosures.
 This too is an inconvenience to my client.
-They were busy readying their new house and packing up the current one.
-With a better buyer’s real estate agent most of the paperwork is taken care of early in the escrow.
+They were busy preparing their new house and packing up the current one.
+With a better buyer’s real estate agent, most of the paperwork is taken care of early in the escrow.

-When it came to the final walk through, again it was difficult to schedule.
+When it came to the final walk-through, again it was difficult to schedule.
 After having lived in the home for nearly 30 years, my client had boxes everywhere.
 They wanted to get this over as soon as possible.
-The final walk through simply allows the buyer the opportunity to verify that the home is in similar condition as to when they agreed to the purchase.
+The final walk-through simply allows the buyer the opportunity to verify that the home is in similar condition as when they agreed to the purchase.
 If the seller has agreed to make any repairs, now is the time for the buyer to verify that they have been made.

 Leave a Reply